The Student Health Center is committed to providing important and timely information

 Free Flu Shots Available at the Student Health Center

+It is not too late to receive an influenza (flu) vaccine to prevent getting the flu.
 Vaccination is the best way to protect yourself from the flu.
 There are additional steps you can take to keep yourself and your family healthy.
 Take everyday precautions, like washing your hands, to protect your health.
 If you are exposed to or caring for someone with the flu, talk to your doctor about preventive antiviral medications.

 People at higher risk for complications from the flu should seek medical care as soon as they begin to feel ill, whether or not they have been vaccinated.
 They could benefit from antiviral therapy that can reduce the risk of experiencing complications and reduce the severity and duration of illness.
 Antiviral therapy is most effective when given early in the course of illness.

 In addition to getting a flu vaccine, practicing good hygiene can help prevent getting and spreading the flu.
-This includes washing your hands, covering your coughs and sneezes, not touching your eyes, nose, or mouth, and staying home if you're sick.
+This includes washing your hands, covering your coughs and sneezes, not touching your eyes, nose, or mouth, and staying home if you are sick.
 Try to avoid close contact with sick people.

 Practice good health habits.
 Get plenty of sleep and exercise, manage your stress, drink plenty of fluids, and eat healthy food.
 Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.